misteu/RPiCoffee/docs/README.md

 I picked a nice morning like gradient from [webgradients.com](http://webgradients.com) and played around with colorsets from [coolors.co].
 For the final touch I added these transparent triangle things for some foggy morning effects.
 They are technically stacked CSS3 clipping paths of div-elements I colored with #fff and alpha = 0.2 ;-)

-All the hover interaction-stuff (except the settings menu) and responsiveness is finished.
-You can see it here:
+All the hover interaction-stuff and responsiveness is finished.
+Everything else (settings, stats and cryptomining😅) will be added iteratively as soon as main functionalities are up and running.

 ![Image of new UI](images/UI_fullsize.png)